Teaching Team

 Announcements

-We have just posted all parts of HW2: Part A, Part B, and Part C. All parts of the assignment are due Wednesday, October 9th at 11:55pm PT.
-We've uploaded a video on Canvas under "Files" that you'll need to watch before completing the ethics portion of Part C.
+We have just posted all parts of HW2: Part A, Part B, and Part C. All parts of the assignment are due Wednesday, January 21st at 11:55pm PT.
+You can attend lecture or stop by Nick's office to take a photo with the bluescreen that you'll need for Part C.

 We will be using PyCharm for the rest of our assignments starting with Homework 2 Part B, so you will need to follow the Installing Python and PyCharm Guide before you are able to work on the rest of the homework.